ctsit/nacculator/README.md

 each optional form must be marked as submitted within the Z1X for NACCulator to find those forms.

+_Note: For UDS visits (the -ivp and -fvp flags), NACCulator also expects the A1 subject demographics form to be either Unverified or Complete._

 _Note: output is written to `STDOUT`; errors are written to `STDERR`; input is expected to be from `STDIN` (the command line) unless a file is specified using the `-file` flag._